ANIMAL SPECIALIST IN TRAINING PROGRAM

 Cell phones.
 A huge part of being at camp is being "tech free".
 We believe that in order to be able to experience camp to its fullest, you must be willing to not hide behind a screen and step outside of your comfort zone.
 Campers do not have their phones to help them get into all that camp has to offer without the distractions of technology.
 We want the same experience for ASIT.
 However, because they hold so many responsibilities around camp, we want them to be able to contact their ASIT Leaders, the Animal Team and Camp Management if they needed.

-We help our ASIT build confidence through preparation.
-To help them prepare we have developed a special ASIT orientation that begins one day earlier than our typical camp sessions.
-During this orientation, ASIT will bond as a group, learn each others' names and interests, get a sneak peak of all the changes that have happened at camp in the last year, and practice skills needed to put them comfortably into a leadership role from the moment campers arrive the next afternoon.
+To help them prepare ASITs for their role, we have developed a special ASIT Orientation that begins one day earlier than our general camper sessions.
+During this orientation, ASIT will bond as a group, get to know their fellow ASITs and ASIT Leaders, get a sneak peak of all the changes that have happened at camp in the last year, and practice/discuss skills needed to put them comfortably into a leadership role from the moment campers arrive the next afternoon.

-The training even begins before they arrive at camp!
+We also try to get in as much training a po!
 In the months leading up to summer, we will start some pre-camp training.
 To start, ASITs will be sent an ASIT manual.
 This guide is full of useful information that they should carefully read before their session start date.
 The ASIT Manual outlines expectations and also gives helpful tips to being successful as an ASIT at camp!
 Each year pre-camp training varies, but it often includes discussion on videos related to leadership, thoughtful emails about working with different personalities, and aims to get our ASITs in the right mindset for this role at camp.

 So, You Want to Be an ASIT?